-I hope I was able to shed some light (get it?) & help you find the best Shabbat candlestick holders you were looking for.
+I hope I was able to shed some light (get it?) and help you find the best Shabbat candlestick holders you were looking for.

-I’m curious, which of these Jewish candle holders did you end up choosing?
+I’m curious, which of these Jewish candle holders did you like best?
 Let me know in the comments!